Thursday, 23 May 2024

 The road climbed steeply and twisted to a heart-stopping view over what was probably Bassenthwaite lake.
 At the visitor’s centre I was greeted by Dave, friendly, quiet, enthusiastic.
 I had booked for the wrong month but that was OK.
 Relieved, I said that was lucky because I had come a long way.
 From where?
 From Scotland.
 Was I there for the weekend or...?, he asked hesitantly, not wanting, I suppose, to pry.
 It was my turn to hesitate.
 Usually, hesitation signals a warning: Don't do it, or Don't do it yet or Be careful!
 Uncharacteristically, I told him I had come because of a dream.
 He seemed immediately interested which in turn meant that I felt, instead of ridiculous, welcome, almost relieved.

 Over the years I have written often here in published posts and forgotten, as yet unpublished drafts on hosting.
 Dave was the best kind of host.
 He introduced me to someone in the cafe queue, who then invited me to sit with them, whose partner then saved me a potentially treacherous trip later over the mountain by suggesting another route.
-I am sure Dave did similar things for others.
+I have no doubt Dave did similar things for others.
 To the audience he deftly complimented the local knowledge of a photographer among us, giving the guy's business a boost.
 Photos.

 In the open session inside later he quietly invited me to contribute.
 I said while I very occasionally sang songs in Spanish I was not persuadable.
-Instead his choir and his people sang happily the Colombian folk song, El Mochilon.
+Instead his choir and his people sang happily, easily, the Colombian folk song, El Mochilón.
 I later remembered I’d heard the 1958 version by the Cuban band La Sonora Matancera with Colombian singer Nelson Pinedo.
 Curiously, it is another of those Vamonos pa'l monte songs about going to the mountain, to heal, to escape, to be refreshed.
 As it happens, in this particular song the trip includes making music and, because the merengue is so bailable, probably to dance.

 Llevo también, mi tamborcito